KingFeddy/amx-graph-anns/README.md

 The bottleneck flips from compute to synchronization as thread count grows.
 Barrier time is threads finishing queries at different speeds and waiting for each other.
-AMX accelerates distance computation, so its leverage is highest where compute still dominates: **T=32-64 is the batch controller's optimal operating zone.** At T=128, Amdahl's law caps gains — accelerating 35% of runtime cannot exceed 1.5x.
+AMX accelerates distance computation, so its leverage is highest where compute still dominates: T=32-64 is where AMX *compute* leverage is theoretically greatest.
+At T=128, Amdahl's law caps gains — accelerating 35% of runtime cannot exceed 1.5x.
+AMX does not fix thread imbalance, which becomes the next bottleneck.

-This is also a stated limitation: AMX does not fix thread imbalance, which becomes the next bottleneck.
+**Reconciliation with measured results (see Phase 9):** the prediction above is about where AMX compute leverage is highest.
+The *measured* end-to-end benefit of the Track A controller, however, is statistically significant only at very low thread counts (T=1: 1.007x GIST1M, 1.004x SIFT1M, both beyond the 30-iteration noise band), and falls within measurement noise at T=32.
+The reason is that hop-0 is only ~0.9% of runtime (Phase 9 timing), and at high thread counts query-level parallelism already amortizes the medoid's neighbor loads through accidental cross-thread cache sharing — leaving almost nothing for the GEMM to recover.
+The compute-leverage prediction and the end-to-end measurement are about different things and do not conflict: AMX has the most compute headroom at moderate T, but the most *recoverable* runtime at low T.

 ### VTune Memory Access (T=32)